Last Updated on January 19, 2021 by Max

-Becoming a flight attendant is an excellent opportunity for a travel job.
+Becoming a flight attendant is an excellent opportunity for an international travel job.
 As a minimum requirement, you should have a high school degree or equivalent.
 Still, a related bachelor’s degree is certainly helpful.

 It might also be a good idea to gain work experience in a similar profession, like customer service.